Centre Val De Loire

 The Chateau de Chinon was deserted after the death of Charles VII.

-The city, however, continued to grow and thrive for several decades before falling into oblivion.
+The town continued to grow and thrive for several decades before falling into oblivion.

-The Chateau de Chinon is partly in ruins, as it was used as a stone quarry until the 19th century!
+However, the castle is mostly in ruins, as it served as stone quarry until the 19th century.

 A quick tour of the Chateau de Chinon